 3. Which aircraft/helicopter would you like to fly if you were free to choose?

 MF: The Harrier, … it is virtually a helicopter.
 Or the Eurocopter X3, unfortunately it’s only a prototype but probably the helicopter technology of the future.

 4. What flight qualities of what type of helicopter wow you the most?

-MF: The aerobatic qualities of the BO105 are awesome!
+MF: The aerobatic qualities of the BO 105 are awesome!
 Fascinating what this helicopter is capable of, especially if you know how difficult it is to control a helicopter.
-It’s really sensational what Rainer and Blacky get it to do!
+It's very special to be given the opportunity to do something so unique.

 5. Is there any single technical or design feature of your helicopter that fascinates you most?

 MF: Yes, the plexiglass cockpit of the Bell 47.
 It offers the most striking view you could wish for on a flight.
-There is no other helicopter that offers such a panora
+There is no other helicopter that offers such a panorama.

 6. Given the age of the machines – have you never been uneasy when you climbed on board or during the flight?